A Novel Unified Approach to Invariance for a Dynamical System: Basic Concepts and Theorems

 \begin{theorem} \emph{\textbf{(Nagumo \cite{Blanchini, nagu})}} Let $\mathcal{S}\subseteq\mathbb{R}^n$ be a closed convex set, and assume that the system $\dot{x}(t)=f(x(t))$, where $f:\mathbb{R}^n\rightarrow \mathbb{R}^m$ is a continuous mapping, admits a globally unique solution for every initial point $x(0)\in \mathcal{S}$.
 Then $\mathcal{S}$ is an invariant set for this system if and only if

 where $\mathcal{T}_\mathcal{S}(x)$ is the tangent cone of $\mathcal{S}$ at $x.$ \end{theorem}

-In fact, Nagumo's Theorem \ref{nagumo} has a geometrical interpretation as follows: for any trajectory that starts in $\mathcal{S}$, it has to go through $\partial\mathcal{S}$ if it will go out of $\mathcal{S}$.
+Nagumo's Theorem \ref{nagumo} has an intuitive geometrical interpretation as follows: for any trajectory that starts in $\mathcal{S}$, it has to go through $\partial\mathcal{S}$ if it goes out of $\mathcal{S}$.
 Then one needs only to consider the property of this trajectory on $\partial\mathcal{S}$.
 Note that $f(x)$ is the derivative of the trajectory, thus (\ref{cond3}) ensures that the trajectory will point inside $\mathcal{S}$ on the boundary, which means $\mathcal{S}$ is an invariant set.
 The disadvantage of Theorem \ref{nagumo}, however, is that it may be difficult to verify whether (\ref{cond3}) holds for all points on the boundary of a given set.
 According to Nagumo's Theorem \ref{nagumo}, the key is to derive the formula of the tangent cone on the boundary of the set.
+An intuitive interpretation is given in the right side subfigure of Figure \ref{fig1}.